 turn relay 2 off | fd:02:00:00:00:00:00:00 |

 Do you notice a pattern here?
-Least significant bit of first byte determines on/off, second byte is the number of the relay.
+The least significant bit of the first byte determines whether the relay is on or off, the second byte represents the number of the relay.
 To test it, I did a stupid blinkenlight with relay 1:

 while True: